beersb/Network-Traffic-Analysis/README.md

 </div>

 ## Wireshark
 The module now shifted gears, transitioning from the cli-based TCPDump to the GUI-based Wireshark.
 For this section of the module, a live capture and a virtual machine were used as the subject of the investigation, rather than a PCAP file.
-To access this machine, we needed to use a VPN to tie into the HTBA private network, using an OpenVPN file provide by the platform.
+To access this machine, we needed to use a VPN to tie into the HTBA private network which was done using an OpenVPN file provide by the platform.
 The following commands established the VPN connection:

         sudo openvpn academy-regular.ovpn